ahmedbattour17/os-assigment-2/README.md

 # os-assigment-2

-this assigment for Roun drobin and Shortest job first
+this assigment for Round robin and Shortest job first

 ## SJF